Ducksss/Polytechnic-Forum-2021/README.md

 # Polytechnic-Forum-2021

-Untouched Water is a browser extension that uses artificial intelligence and gamification to help you overcome doomscrolling: the all too familiar and tempting process of scrolling through bad news after bad news on your social media feeds, without realising the repercussions on your mental health.

 Untouched Water is a browser extension that uses data to help you help users to make a better indecisions when it comes to consumerism.

 Currently compatible with Shopee on desktop.